-The study was developed using the study hosting software Gorilla Experiment Builder (Anwyl-Irvine et al., 2020).
+The study was developed using the experiment hosting software Gorilla Experiment Builder (Anwyl-Irvine et al., 2020).
 We implemented six conditions in Study 1, which systematically manipulated the presence or absence of four key task features.
 These features are summarised in the rows of Table 1 and Figure 1 visualises the paradigm designs for Study 1 baseline (Figure 1A), full (Figure 1B), payoff (Figure 1C) and squares (Figure 1D) conditions.
-We next cover each condition in turn.
+Next, we will cover each condition in turn.